claves-angelicae/dossier/README.md

 ### Experience Requirements for Attendees

 In order to cast their Word or desire to Ethereum’s distributed ledger and complete the experience, the participant is required to prepare and be familiar with using a mobile wallet that allows them to send an amount of Ether that, at minimum, covers the transaction costs of the transaction, which will vary depending on the network load.
-The Trust Ethereum Wallet App for iOS/Android is a common solution.
+Some solutions include Trust Ethereum Wallet, Toshi, Ethereum Wallet by Freewallet, Coinbase, and others.

 ### Installation Rider / Requirements